w3c/wai-intro-wcag/content/faq.md

 AG WG is working on a different accessibility standard that is broader than web content.
 It was previously temporarily referred to as “Silver”.
 In-progress, un-approved [requirements for the new standard](https://w3c.github.io/silver/requirements/) are available.
 The new standard is expected after 2022.

+{#wcag3name}
-Naming: The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
-After considerable consideration, this name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.
+**WCAG 3.0 Name:** The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
+This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.

 We will announce when more information is available on WCAG 2.2 and WCAG 3.0.
 To get announcements of updated drafts for review in e-mail, tweets, and RSS, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/).